 The avatar so far mirrors your pose.
 To drive the avatar from an AI agent (text in, motion and speech out), three additions wire on top: LLM for character voice.
 Route agent text generation through the .
 The chatbot tutorial covers the wire format.
 Text-to-speech for character voice.
 Route the LLM output through thetext-to-speech batch pipeline (parler-tts/parler-tts-large-v1).
 The TTS warm model accepts a description parameter for voice characteristics.

-Lip-sync conditioning.
-For lip-synced output, add an audio-driven pose node that maps the TTS audio to lip and jaw keypoints.
+LIP-sync conditioning.
+For LIP-synced output, add an audio-driven pose node that maps the TTS audio to LIP and jaw keypoints.
 The Agent SPE production pipeline uses this approach; the exact node varies by model.
 As of Phase 4 the Daydream stack uses a custom audio-to-pose adapter not yet released as an open custom node.

 For an end-to-end agent + avatar setup, see the ; Eliza handles character files, RAG, and multi-agent orchestration.